AzureAD/microsoft-authentication-library-for-android/README.md

 ## Overview

-MSAL Android is a library that enables Android applications to authenticate users with Microsoft identity platform (formerly Azure Active Directory) and access protected web APIs using OAuth2 and OpenID Connect protocols.
+MSAL Android is a library that enables Android applications to authenticate users with Microsoft identity platform and access protected web APIs using OAuth2 and OpenID Connect protocols.
 The Microsoft Authentication Library (MSAL) for Android enables developers to acquire security tokens from the Microsoft identity platform to authenticate users and access secure web APIs for their Android based applications.

 MSAL Android supports multiple authentication scenarios, such as single sign-on (SSO), conditional access, and brokered authentication.
 MSAL Android also provides native authentication APIs that allow applications to implement a native experience with end-to-end customizable flows.

 [![Version Badge](https://img.shields.io/maven-central/v/com.microsoft.identity.client/msal.svg)](https://repo1.maven.org/maven2/com/microsoft/identity/client/msal/)

-## Migrating from ADAL

-The Azure Active Directory Authentication Library (ADAL) for Android was deprecated on June 2023.
-Follow the [ADAL to MSAL migration guide for Android](https://docs.microsoft.com/azure/active-directory/develop/migrate-android-adal-msal) to avoid putting your app's security at risk..

 ## Getting started

 To use MSAL Android in your application, you need to register your application in the Microsoft Entra Admin center and configure your Android project.
 Since MSAL Android supports both browser-delegated and native authentication experiences, follow the steps in the following tutorials based on your scenario.

-* For browser-delegated scenarios, refer to the quickstart, [Sign in users and call Microsoft Graph from an Android app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-mobile-app-android-sign-in).
+* For browser-delegated authentication scenarios, refer to the quickstart, [Sign in users and call Microsoft Graph from an Android app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-mobile-app-android-sign-in).

-* For Native Authentication scenarios, refer to the Microsoft Entra External ID sample guide, [Run Android Kotlin sample app](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app?branch=release-native-auth-public-preview).
+* For native authentication scenarios, refer to the Microsoft Entra External ID sample guide, [Run Android Kotlin sample app](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app?branch=release-native-auth-public-preview).

+## Migrating from ADAL

+The Azure Active Directory Authentication Library (ADAL) for Android was deprecated on June 2023.
+Follow the [ADAL to MSAL migration guide for Android](https://docs.microsoft.com/azure/active-directory/develop/migrate-android-adal-msal) to avoid putting your app's security at risk.

 ## Using MSAL Android